 In this post, we’ll explore what GZIP compression is, how to check if it’s enabled on your WordPress site, and if it’s not enabled, I’ll show you how to turn it on.

 What is GZIP Compression?

-GZIP is a free and open source algorithm for file compression and decompression.
-Compression, as you’re no doubt familiar with, is the reduction in size of data to save storage space.
-GZIP is most often used to compress web pages on the server side for decompression in the browser.
+GZIP is a free and open-source algorithm for file compression and decompression.
+Compression, as you’re no doubt familiar with, is the reduction in the size of data to save storage space.
+GZIP is most often used to compress web pages on the server-side for decompression in the browser.